Commands

 source itself declares (DUMP-1).
 The meld-time settings are carried through:

-prefix (as), scan roots, and the resolved commit pin (DUMP-4).
+namespace, scan roots, added roots, and the resolved commit pin (DUMP-4,

 Item filtering.
 By default each source entry is stamped with the install directive that reproduces exactly which items are installed (DUMP-2):